 To build up the confidence to go ahead and do it, give yourself small targets in the beginning.
 Perhaps things like using a public toilet for the first time or visiting a relative or planning a day away.
 Gradually, you will feel ready for more – and wider-ranging – activities.
 Be patient with yourself during the recovery period.

 Almost without exception, you will benefit from doing some level of exercising.
 What type and amount depends greatly on what you did before your surgery, but both swimming and brisk walking are very good (and low-impact) ways to keep fit and keep your energy levels up.

 Are there limits to what you can do?

 Until your ostomy and abdominal area are fully healed, strenuous activities can put you at risk for a hernia.
 To minimize the risk of hernia, you should avoid any kind of heavy lifting (anything more than 7-8 pounds) for the first six to eight weeks after your surgery.

 If you take the right precautions, you can exercise with fewer limits.
-But you should always check with your doctor or ostomy nurse to approval before you start exercising.
+But you should always check with your doctor or ostomy nurse for approval before you start exercising.